-Drake University conducts on-campus admission interviews for all MAT applicants.
-Due to the nature and structure of the interview process, MAT admission interviews must be completed on Drake's campus and may not be done via phone, Skype or other electronic means.
-Applicants who are invited to interview should expect to travel to Des Moines, IA and attend an on-campus interview at Drake.
+Drake University conducts on-campus and virtual admission interviews for all MAT applicants.
+Althought the nature and structure of the interview process is ideally completed on Drake's campus, virtual interview options are available to applicants for whom travel is a barrier.
 The admission interview is one part of a full day of programming, designed to showcase Drake, the College of Pharmacy and Health Sciences and the MAT program to applicants.
-Applicants who are invited to interview should expect to spend a full day at Drake for this event.
+Applicants who travel to campus to interview should expect to spend a full day at Drake for this event.

 International students who are admitted to the MAT program will work with international admission counselors in our Office of Admission to determine eligibility for and next steps in obtaining appropriate documentation for study in the United States and at Drake.
 The College of Pharmacy and Health Sciences will provide information about the steps to enrollment, which include

 All admitted international students must submit documented evidence of financial support for educational expenses.
 The 2018/2019 Financial Certificate must be signed by you and your sponsor.
 This document must also be either countersigned and sealed by your sponsor's bank, or a separate letter or statement may be issued to support the information provided on the certificate.
 This document can be sent to:

 Questions regarding admission to the MAT program should be directed to the College of Pharmacy and Health Sciences at email@example.com.